Department of Oral Medicine and Oral Pathology, Dental School, Aristotle University of Thessaloniki, 54124 Thessaloniki, Greece.

 Dental procedures taking place prior to chemotherapy should be performed carefully by the clinician.
 Careful denture fitting and the adjustment of a traumatic prosthesis should be completed.
 Specific instructions concerning oral hygiene and caries prevention are given to the patient.
 Tartar removal, dental fluoridation, and chlorhexidine are highly recommended.
 Chlorhexidine provides bactericidal activity against gram-positive and gram-negative bacteria by damaging the cell membrane and cellular enzymes.
 Chlorhexidine 0.12% has been found to reduce bleeding and plaque accumulation, as well as a reduction in Streptococcus mutans concentrations in saliva.
 In children, fissure sealing and crack restoration in recently erupted teeth, especially molars and premolars, are mandatory.
 Endodontic care is performed under specific guidelines, for reversible pulpitis, only caries control is advised.
 In cases of irreversible pulpitis, initial biomechanical preparation of the canal is suggested.
 However, in chronic periapical situations, endodontic procedures are performed when there is a time interval of 7 days between completion of endodontic therapy and the initiation of chemotherapy.
 In acute periapical infections, the choice of endodontic treatment vs. extraction depends on the general health status of the patient.
 Teeth with a poor or questionable prognosis should be extracted.
 Extractions should be performed 2-3 weeks before the onset of chemotherapy.
 The removal of a tooth should be followed by primary wound closure and suturing.
 Intra-alveolar hemostatic agents should be avoided.
 Platelet transfusion is required if the platelet count is under 40,000/mm3.
 Antibiotic prophylaxis is also necessary if granulocytes are under 2,000/mm3.
 Moreover, limited invasive procedures should take place at least 2 weeks before chemotherapy, while major surgery should be completed 4-6 weeks before the onset of the chemotherapy.
 When patients are about to receive bisphosphonates, the same precautions must be taken.
 In addition, trauma from an extraction, or any other invasive procedure should be minimal.
 This ensures a quick and ideal result.
 Preventive treatment, or the postponement of traumatic procedures, can reduce the risk of osteonecrosis of the jaws.[91,92] When extensive surgery precedes chemotherapy in cases of head and neck pathology, obturators are often required to restore anatomy and crucial functions, such as speech, mastication, and breathing.
 The dental management before chemotherapy is summarized in Table 2.

-Dental treatment during chemotherapy
+Dental interventions before chemotherapy

 Dental treatment during chemotherapy should be avoided unless it is urgently necessary.
 Extractions and other invasive procedures should be postponed.
 Throughout chemotherapy, the dentist must be aware of the degree of immunosuppression of the patient.
 Dental hygiene must be preserved at a satisfying level, and cariogenic food must be avoided.
 Dental health can be achieved by fluoridation and the use of chlorhexidine.
 Tooth brushing can take place when the oral pain resolves, whereas, some patients can only tolerate swabbing with a special finger brush.
 Toothpaste containing 1,450 ppm sodium fluoride is recommended.